lsst-dm/dmtn-220/index.rst

    This feature depends on `DM-31725 <https://jira.lsstcorp.org/browse/DM-31725>`__ in Jira.
    It does not have a tracking ticket of its own yet.

-The butler registry already has an interface (albeit a mostly internal one) that allows external code to create custom tables in the same database.
+As discussed in :ref:`current-middleware`, the butler registry already has an interface that allows external code to create custom tables in the same database.
-This is used by `Datastore` implementations to save information about each file, and could be used by Campaign Management/Definition as a tabular storage mechanism.
+This is used by `Datastore` implementations to save information about each file, and it could be used by Campaign Management/Definition as a tabular storage mechanism.
 At present these tables are completely opaque to the registry, however, and hence they can't be used to constrain registry queries or `QuantumGraph` generation.

 Allowing these extension tables to participate in those queries could be extremely powerful: